Using Time Outs To Help With Emotional Regulation

-Most of our kids’ misbehaviors are not malicious in nature and just stem from their prefrontal cortex not being fully developed yet (If you want to learn more about your child’s brain development and how it affects their behavior read Emotional Development of 2 year olds: Part 1).
+Most of our kids’ misbehaviors are not malicious in nature and just stem from their prefrontal cortex not being fully developed yet (If you want to learn more about your child’s brain development and how it affects their behavior read Toddler Emotional Development – The Brain of a 2 Year Old).
 So, a cool down period is often all that’s needed to get them back out playing and behaving in a more appropriate way.

 Don’t start time outs too early.
 Locking a 2 year old away in a room will not lead to anything except a lot of frustration on your and your child’s part.
 Your toddler age children (1-3 years old) would benefit more from a redirection to a more appropriate activity and a hug.
 It works much better than trying to make them sit somewhere, even with you, in order to calm down.

 Once your child is older than 3, then they’re old enough to understand time outs as a place to cool off.
 But don’t overuse them.
 Use time outs sparingly and appropriately.
 They’ll actually work better that way.

 Also, saying “I won’t let you hurt me”, while standing there and getting kicked is completely useless.
 But saying those words while on the other side of a baby gate, show that you are holding your boundary and will not let anyone hurt you.

 You can be nearby, if it works, and try a guided breathing exercise or singing a song.
 The goal isn’t to leave your child completely alone with scary emotions.
 But sometimes the only way for your child to calm down is to fully let their emotions explode before collapsing and being ready to accept your comfort.
 That’s why, I recommend, that you are not far away when your child is in time out.